-If you are having surgery on your bowel it may be that the anaesthetist and surgeon may not want you to have a large amount of morphine.
-This is because morphine can slow your bowel down and this will slow your recovery from surgery.

-Do not worry, as the doctors will be able to give you other forms of pain relief, such as an epidural (see below).
+If you are having surgery on your bowel, it may be that the anaesthetist and surgeon may not want you to have large amount of opioids.
+This is because they slow your bowel down and this will slow your recovery from surgery.
+Do not worry as the doctors will be able to give you other forms of pain relief, such as an epidural (see below).